 - Conway, New Hampshire: Saco River covered bridge

-New Hampshire has over 50 covered bridges, but one of the finest is the Saco River Bridge.
-Built back in 1890, it stretches for 225ft; find it in Conway village.
+New Hampshire has more than 50 covered bridges, but one of the finest is the Saco River Bridge.
+Built back in 1890, it stretches for 225 ft.; find it in Conway village.

 - The Kancamagus Highway, New Hampshire: National Scenic Byway